“Let’s meet tomorrow in Paris”

 Why?
 Because “Let’s meet tomorrow in Paris” is not a clear objective.

-We should have determined precisely the hour the place and some details about how to get there.
+To be more effective we should have determined precisely the hour the place and some details about how to get there.
 That seems fairly logical don’t you think?

 So why don’t most people use that logic for their financial success?